• Skip to primary navigation

 Take the saucepan off the heat and transfer your summer minestrone into serving bowls.

-Add freshly grated parmigiano Reggiano and serve.
+Add some grated Parmigiano Reggiano and serve.

 Helpful tips

-• Chop the vegetables in identical sizes.
 It makes it easier to cook them simultaneously, as well as easier to spoon them when eating.

-• You can also add cooked beans instead of rice.
 However, you might need to adjust the amount of stock just enough for the beans.

-• Other than adding parmigiano Reggiano, you can drizzle some extra virgin olive oil when serving for an extra punch of flavor.
+• Other than adding Parmigiano Reggiano, you can drizzle some extra virgin olive oil when serving for an extra punch of flavor.

 Recipe variation